Augusta Jaguars: Men's golf

 The men's golf team has made a name for itself over the years competing at the Division I level, with multiple NCAA Championships appearances.
 It made history in 2010, winning the National Championship, and repeating as back-to-back champions in 2011.
 They annually host a collegiate tournament hosted at Forest Hills.
 From 2014 to 2021, the men's golf team was a member of the Mid-Eastern Athletic Conference (MEAC); it was that league's first-ever associate member in any sport, and also the first school with any level of MEAC membership that was not a historically black institution.
-After the 2020–21 season, Augusta moved both men's and women's golf to the Southland Conference.
+After the 2020–21 season, Augusta moved both men's and women's golf to the Southland Conference, remaining there until moving both sports to the West Coast Conference after the 2024–25 season.

 Some alumni include Vaughn Taylor, Patrick Reed, Gary Murphy, Scott Jamieson, and Oliver Wilson.

 2010 National Championship

 The team's regular season qualified the team for the postseason with nine consecutive top-five finishes, including three wins under head coach Josh Gregory.
 After finishing sixth in medal play to qualify for the NCAA's new playoff format, the Jaguars defeated Georgia Tech 3-2 in the opening round, Florida State 4-1 in the semifinals, and host Oklahoma State 3-2 to win their first national title.
 Patrick Reed, Henrik Norlander, and Mitch Krywulycz all won their matches against the top-seeded Cowboys, with Krywulycz clinching the victory on the first extra hole.

 In the NCAA National Championship, the team: